Fall 2025 Drop-in Support Spaces

 This six-session educational workshop series will empower you with the knowledge of how trauma impacts the mind/body and your relationships.
 You will learn grounding and mindfulness practices to calm the body and help you have new emotional responses.
 Safety is our goal, so you will be asked not to share the traumatic details of your story.

-Registration: Register via the Patient Portal or by calling CCPH directly (413-545-2337 x5).
-Students are welcome to join this workshop up until the second session on 3/5.
+Registration: Register for a group pre-screening appointment by calling CCPH directly (413-545-2337 x5).
+If you are currently seeing a CCPH clinician, your clinician can also schedule a group screening for you.
 Students are encouraged to attend all sessions and participate in the full series.

 Join us for a free six-week series which provides education on ways that trauma impacts us and offers a way to heal the nervous system using breath and mindful yoga movements.
 Each class will offer a check-in, 45-minute breath and movement practice and a closing check-out.
 No prior yoga experience needed.
 You will not be asked to share details of your trauma.
 You can bring your own yoga mat and/or one can be provided for you.
 All genders are welcome.